arvlos/appsec_implementaionProject/README.md

 ## Program operation
 **You-Crypt** requires the user to provide the username, password and the encryption mode (CBC, ECB or CTR) as command-line arguments.
 No sophisticated error-checking is implemented besides the number of arguments and the correctness of the encryption mode.
 Then the app reads (or creates) the storage file to write the (login, encrypted_password) pair to; it encrypts the password using the AES algorithm in the mode specified by the user; the generated encryption key is stored in plaintext in a separate text file.
 A randomly generated 16-byte IV is appended to the front of the encrypted password and the result is stored alongside the plaintext login.

-If the provided username already exists in the database text file, the application will perform decryption of the stored password using the mode _specified by the user_ and compare the result to the provided plaintext password. **Attention:** if the user stores his password using one mode, and then attempts to match it using a different mode, the app will fail to recognize the provided password.
-Thus, only the correct login, password _and_ mode of encryption will get recognized as _correct_.
+If the provided username already exists in the database text file, the application will perform decryption of the stored password using the mode _specified by the user_ and compare the result to the provided plaintext password.

+**Attention:** if the user stores his password using one mode, and then attempts to match it using a different mode, the app will fail to recognize the provided password.
+Thus, only the correct login, password _and_ mode of encryption will get recognized as correct.

 ## Installation
 ### Required packages